Republicans, Democrat challenge Kirkpatrick for historically competitive U.S. Congress seat

 Martin: “Our rights are under constant attack and I stand with the right to keep and bear arms.”

 Morgan: “Though it must always be a guiding principle of any elected representative, at any level of public service, to uphold the Constitution, in these days it is even more vital.
-Current mask mandates, and arbitrary shutdowns are completely, and without reservation against the law.
-The 9th and 14th Amendment, are very clear in their language, and yet, because so many are ignorant of the Supreme Law of the land, including the vast majority of elected officials, we find personal liberty being assaulted daily; life, liberty, and property being removed without due process; and most people worried more abut whether or not this is necessary, rather than whether it’s constitutional, which it clearly isn’t.
-Our 2nd Amendment right to keep and bear arms is always under attack from the left, but now religious liberties are being removed in the name of public safety.
+Current mask mandates, and arbitrary shutdowns are completely, and without reservation, against the law.
+The Ninth and 14th amendments are very clear in their language, and yet, because so many are ignorant of the supreme law of the land, including the vast majority of elected officials, we find personal liberty being assaulted daily; life, liberty and property being removed without due process; and most people worried more abut whether or not this is necessary, rather than whether it’s constitutional, which it clearly isn’t.
+Our Second Amendment right to keep and bear arms is always under attack from the left, but now religious liberties are being removed in the name of public safety.
 It is essential that we have public servants who not only swear an oath to uphold the Constitution, but actually mean to keep that oath.”

 Ruden: “The world feels uncertain with defunding the police and children not being able to return to school.
 The politicization of basic social services needs to be stopped and the most vulnerable are hurt the most.
 I will advocate and act legislatively if needed to help correct the social disorder.”